Presumption of death: Russia

 A legal date of death is considered to be the date when the court decision declaring person dead was made.
-If a person disappeared under life-threatening circumstances, the day of his or her actual disappearance may also be considered the legal date of death.
+If a person disappeared under life-threatening circumstances, the day of their actual disappearance may also be considered the legal date of death.

 The declaration of death by the court has the same legal consequences as if the fact of death was proven: